-Too often, people throw raw meat on a grill that isn’t even close to ready.
+Too often, when grilling a steak, people throw raw meat on a grill that isn’t even close to ready.
 The results of this error can range from uneven cooking to prolonged cooking times to poorly charred steaks.
 A properly heated grill should be about 500°F. A good rule of thumb is that if you can keep your hand a few inches above the grill for a few seconds, it is not ready yet.
 If you are using charcoals, the grill is hot enough to cook on when they are all grey.

 Cooking on a grill that hasn’t reached a good temperature can cause the greatest damage when cooking any kind of ground beef.
 If you like your burgers mangled and your grill covered in burnt beef, go ahead and light the grill and throw the burgers on immediately.
 Otherwise, heat your grill for 10 to 15 minutes to warm up before adding meat.

 Cooking meat that is at not at the ideal temperature